Shéhérazade (Ravel)

 Shéhérazade is the title of two works by the French composer Maurice Ravel.
 Both have their origins in the composer's fascination with Scheherazade, the heroine and narrator of The Arabian Nights.
 The first work, an overture (1898), Ravel's earliest surviving orchestral piece, was not well received at its premiere and has not subsequently been among his most popular works.
 Four years later he had a much greater success with a song cycle with the same title, which has remained a standard repertoire piece and has been recorded many times.

-Both settings are influenced by Russian composers, particularly Rimsky-Korsakov, who had written a Scheherazade in 1888.
+Both settings are influenced by Russian composers, particularly Rimsky-Korsakov, who had written a symphonic suite based on Scheherazade in 1888.
 The first composition was heavily influenced by Russian music, the second used a text inspired by Rimsky-Korsakov's symphonic poem.
 The musical relation between the overture and the song cycle is tenuous.

 Shéhérazade overture

 Shéhérazade, ouverture de féerie, written in 1898 but unpublished during the composer's lifetime (it was only published in 1975), is a work for orchestra planned as the overture for an opera of the same name.

 It was first performed at a concert of the Société Nationale de Musique on 27 May 1899, conducted by the composer.
 It had a mixed reception, with boos mingling with applause from the audience, and unflattering reviews from the critics.
 One described the piece as "a jolting debut: a clumsy plagiarism of the Russian School" and called Ravel a "mediocrely gifted debutant ... who will perhaps become something if not someone in about ten years, if he works hard."
 This critic was "Willy", Henri Gauthier-Villars, who later became an admirer of Ravel.
 The composer assimilated Willy's criticism, describing the overture as "a clumsy botch-up", and recognising that it was "quite heavily dominated by the influence of Russian music" (assez fortement dominé par l'influence de la musique russe).
 Another critic, Pierre Lalo, thought that Ravel showed talent, but was too indebted to Debussy and should instead emulate Beethoven.

 A programme note for the first performance, unsigned, but thought to be by the composer, reads:

 The playing time of the piece is about 13 minutes.